Abolition of monarchy: Italy

 Between 1859 and 1861, four monarchies in Southern Europe ceased to exist (Parma, Modena, Tuscany and the Two Sicilies) when they all became part of the new Kingdom of Italy.

 Spain

 In Spain monarchy was abolished from 1873 to 1874 by the First Spanish Republic, but then restored until 1931.

 Pacific

 Hawaii

 In 1893 foreign business leaders overthrew Queen Liliʻuokalani of the Kingdom of Hawaii.
 They established a republic, which was annexed by the United States in 1898.

 Tahiti

 The monarchy of Tahiti came to an end in 1880 when France made it a colony and overthrew King Pōmare V.

-Manu'a
+Manuʻa

-After ceding sovereignty of the Manu'a islands of modern-day American Samoa to the United States in 1904, the last King of Manu'a, Tui Manu'a Elisara, died on 2 July 1909.
-All attempts to revive the position since his death have been met with opposition by the United States Government.
+After ceding sovereignty of the Manuʻa Islands of modern-day American Samoa to the United States in 1904, the last King of Manu'ʻa, Tui Manuʻa Elisala, died on 2 July 1909.
+All attempts to revive the position since his death have been met with opposition by the United States government.